mattchley/learningComputer/Problems/Stack problem 1-Valid Parentheses.md

 ## Notes
 The flow that occurs with "([])"
 	1. The loop grabs "(" and the stack is empty
-	2. Object.values is looking for a corresponding closing
+	2. Object.values is looking for a corresponding closing parenthesis so we move to next block
+	3.